mpho-mafata/Chromatographic-data/Batch reading and plotting GCMSMS raw files.md

-# Bacth reading and plotting GC-MS/MS data from cdf files
+# Batch reading and plotting GC-MS/MS data from cdf files

 This tiny script is intended for retrieving and visualizing information from chromatographic raw files.